The Most Pioneering Painters of the Venetian Renaissance

-In 1479, Gentile set off for Constantinople, where he became the Sultan Mehmed II’s official court artist.
+In 1479, Gentile Bellini set off for Constantinople, where he became Sultan Mehmed II’s official court artist.
 His role in this new land was not only to be a painter, but also a cultural ambassador for Venice.
 This was very important for Mehmed II, who took interest in the art and culture of Italy.
 He asked many Italian artists to portray him, yet Gentile’s portrait, completed in 1480, became his favorite.
 Like his brother, his use of color, so typical of the Venetian School, shines through.

 Giorgione (1478-1510) is one of the most mysterious Venetian painters, there is little known of his life.
 Born in Castelfranco, Veneto in 1478, art historians believe that he moved to Venice at a young age.
 It was here that he first met Giovanni Bellini and began under his instruction.

 Although we do not know much about him, his work is among some of the best that came out of the Venetian School.
-In his twenties, Giorgione was chosen to paint a portrait of the Doge Agostino Barbarigo.
-Later, he produced other works for the Doge’s palace.
+In his 20s, Giorgione was chosen to paint a portrait of the Doge Agostino Barbarigo.
+Later, he produced other works for the Doge’s Palace.
 Yet, like Gentile’s masterpieces, the palace fire destroyed many of these paintings.